 Frequently Asked QuestionsQ) There are so many people offering counselling, how on earth can I tell who would be right for me to see?

 A) Unfortunately, there is still no legislation around counselling and psychotherapy; in fact - worryingly - anyone can call themselves a counsellor or therapist.
-Therefore, it is important to do some research, check with professional bodies, and ask as many questions as you need to concerning the therapist's background and experience.
+Therefore, it is important to do some research, check with professional bodies, and ask as many questions as you need to concerning the therapist's background, experience and where they obtained their qualifications.

 Q) Is it possible to meet first before I go ahead?